 FintechWerx (WERX): Building the Infrastructure Layer of Modern Fintech

-While FintechWerx (CSE: WERX) continues to execute its infrastructure roadmap, the stock has entered a significant technical correction.
-After consolidating near the $1.20 mark earlier this month, the price has dipped to $0.84 CAD.
+While FintechWerx (CSE: WERX) continues to execute its infrastructure roadmap, the stock remains in a high-volatility “wait-and-see” phase.
+After consolidating near the $1.20 mark in early March, the price found temporary support at $0.84 CAD on March 27 and is currently trading near $0.92.

 -